Green User

 Upfront Costs

-Initially, gas systems may appear cheaper.
-However, that is changing.
+At first glance, gas systems may seem cheaper.
+However, this is changing rapidly.

 Gas systems: